 Thornbury Castle in Bristol – A hotel embodying the regal grandeur of its past

-Thornbury Castle Hotel in Bristol is simply the most authentic and imposing Tudor castle, a testament to the wealth of Henry v111, and only acquired once it’s original owner Stafford, was found guilty of treason, Henry then took control and lived briefly in the splendour he so hankered after with his beloved wife Anne Boleyn.
-Of course over the centuries it fell into disrepair until recently, and even more recently a huge budget that began at three million pounds rose to a staggering ten million pounds, but it shows.
+Thornbury Castle Hotel in Bristol is simply the most authentic and imposing Tudor castle, a testament to the wealth of Henry VIII.
+It was only acquired once its original owner, Stafford, was found guilty of treason.
+Henry then took control and lived briefly in the splendour he so hankered after with his beloved wife Anne Boleyn.
+Of course, over the centuries it fell into disrepair until recently, when a huge budget that began at three million pounds rose to a staggering ten million pounds—but it shows.

-We stayed with our well behave four legged friend and he was most welcome and treated with toys and treats, and the surrounding area was perfect for dog walks.
+We stayed with our well-behaved four-legged friend, who was most welcome and treated with toys and treats.
+The surrounding area was perfect for dog walks.
 We spent a good few hours enjoying the 15 acres of stunning castle gardens.
 The Rose Garden has a huge variety of over 200 stems chosen for their historical roots.
-In The Kitchen and Herb Garden 20 Tudor herbs are lovingly grown and used to create those flavoursone dishes in the hotel restaurant and finally The Privy Garden and Labyrinth features an abundance of white flowering foliage, reminiscent of the Tudor era, there is so much to explore, and perfect for those younger guests too.
+The Kitchen and Herb Garden features 20 Tudor herbs lovingly grown and used to create those flavoursome dishes in the hotel restaurant.
+Finally, The Privy Garden and Labyrinth boasts an abundance of white flowering foliage reminiscent of the Tudor era.
+There is so much to explore, and it is perfect for younger guests too.

-We were warmly welcomed and shown to our suite of which there quite a few and all individually designed, we were happily ensconced in a fabulous huge ground floor Deluxe Suite.
-Our suite featured a stunning bathroom and large well designed bedroom and seating area.
-We were extremely comfortable and felt the presence of a bygone era, we did wonder if the castle was haunted, but we didn’t feel a ghostly atmosphere, just peace and quiet.
+We were warmly welcomed and shown to our suite—of which there are quite a few, all individually designed.
+We were happily ensconced in a fabulous, huge ground-floor Deluxe Suite.
+Our suite featured a stunning bathroom, a large well-designed bedroom and seating area.
+We were extremely comfortable and felt the presence of a bygone era.
+We did wonder if the castle was haunted, but we did not feel a ghostly atmosphere—just peace and quiet.

-Once we’d unpacked and walked our cockapoo, again, we were treated to a truly scrumptious afternoon tea, with a glass of bubbles of course.
-Now it’s no secret but afternoon tea is my absolute favourite indulgence.
-It always seems so civilised, with delicate little finger sandwiches, tasty pastries and cake and of course the quintessentially British scone with strawberry jam and clotted cream.
-This all served in the library on rather regal armchairs, shiny silver cutlery, crisp white linen and bone china crockery was an experience I long to repeat.
-We decided the castle would be the perfect venue for Christmas with its plush furnishing and huge fireplaces, I can just imagine standing infront of one of the fireplaces with a mulled wine, warm mince pie, listening to Christmas carols, and the castle lends itself to traditional Christmas decorations,what a fabulous treat that would be.
+Once we had unpacked and walked our cockapoo again, we were treated to a truly scrumptious afternoon tea, with a glass of bubbles, of course.
+Now, it is no secret, but afternoon tea is my absolute favourite indulgence.
+It always seems so civilised, with delicate little finger sandwiches, tasty pastries and cake, and of course the quintessentially British scone with strawberry jam and clotted cream.
+This was all served in the library on rather regal armchairs, with shiny silver cutlery, crisp white linen and bone china crockery—an experience I long to repeat.
+We decided the castle would be the perfect venue for Christmas, with its plush furnishings and huge fireplaces.
+I can just imagine standing in front of one of the fireplaces with a mulled wine and warm mince pie, listening to Christmas carols.
+The castle lends itself to traditional Christmas decorations—what a fabulous treat that would be.

-We had a little rest and a cocktail in our suite and then ventured to the dining room and as we’d had Afternoon Tea we booked dinner for 9 pm.
-The castle is full of history and wonderful stories and the staff are all well versed, they can answer any question you may have, there are numerous secret room and passages, hidden artwork and a heritage befitting its historical surroundings.
+We had a little rest and a cocktail in our suite, then ventured to the dining room.
+As we had had afternoon tea, we booked dinner for 9 pm.
+The castle is full of history and wonderful stories, and the staff are all well versed—they can answer any question you may have.
+There are numerous secret rooms and passages, hidden artwork and a heritage befitting its historical surroundings.

-Our meal was superb, this was fine dining at its very best, from the pre dinner canapés and amouse bouche, through to the starter, main course, dessert and coffee.
-Each dish was perfect, beautifully and artistically presented, flavoursome and completely delcious.
-The service was impeccable, the team were well informed and knew exactly how each dish was prepared and where the produce came from, impressive and faultless.
+Our meal was superb: fine dining at its very best, from the pre-dinner canapés and amuse-bouche, through to the starter, main course, dessert and coffee.
+Each dish was perfect, beautifully and artistically presented, flavoursome and completely delicious.
+The service was impeccable; the team were well informed and knew exactly how each dish was prepared and where the produce came from—impressive and faultless.

 W: Thornbury Castle